Adaptive Authentication

 -

-Request Specific Authentication Factors: Configure journeys to request specific authentication factors for higher-risk applications.
-For example, for sensitive applications or transactions, administrators can set up Adaptive Authentication to require additional factors such as one-time passwords (OTP), push notifications, or biometric authentication.
+Request Specific Authentication Factors: Configure journeys to request specific authentication factors for higher-risk applications. administrators can set up Adaptive Authentication for sensitive applications or transactions to require additional factors such as one-time passwords (OTP), push notifications, or biometric authentication.

 -